 I must admit that I am an early American historiography junkie who has read Hartz (without it being assigned . . . because WHO assigns Louis Hartz?).
 However, even I couldn’t argue with a straight face that it is a book that “any student of American history must read.”
 And so I wonder how much of the reaction to Judis’s piece came from the less-than-rigorous way in which he framed the list.
 So I decided to do my own list and to frame it as “Ten (Relatively) Recent Books That Anyone Interested In Early American History Should Read.”
 Keep in mind that the reason why I think someone “should read” each of these books is not implicitly because I agree with their arguments but because I think the reader will benefit from being exposed to or engaging with them.
 My one hard rule was that they are all published after the most recent book in Judis’s list.
 And I tried but don’t pretend to have achieved some topical balance.
 So, in no specific order, here they are:

 - Ira Berlin, Many Thousands Gone - This is valuable to the general reader for its exposure to a narrative of American slavery that does not seem to be widely known among general audiences.
-It remains just as important for “any students of American history” as I was assigned this book as an undergraduate and twice as a graduate student.
+It remains just as important for “any students of American history” as when I was assigned this book as an undergraduate and twice as a graduate student.

 - Alan Taylor, American Colonies - For me, this is the best survey yet of the colonial period on a continental scale and general audiences, like some academics, could do with a broadening of their understanding of the term “colonial period.”